 What is EEO and OFCCP?

 Large companies in the US need to prove they’re not discriminating when hiring.
 They collect statistical data for the Equal Employment Opportunity Commission (EEOC).
 For federal contractors and subcontractors, the Office of Federal Contract Compliance Programs (OFCCP) has additional reporting obligations.
+Here are typical EEO/OFCCP questions:- What is your gender?
+(Male, Female, I choose not to disclose)

 - What is your race/ethnicity?
 (White, Black or African American, Hispanic or Latino, …)